 Of course, Jesus did not get up before a crowd to give advice on how to sow seed in their fields.
-There was a greater lesson to be learned.
+There was a more significant lesson to be learned.
 This was a lesson about receiving God’s word and allowing it to grow in our hearts, so that fruit to God will result.

 Something that makes this parable unique is that the explanation of the parable is given.
-Usually we are given the parable, and it is left for us to determine the meaning.
+Usually, we are given the parable, and it is left for us to determine the meaning.
 But in our text, the disciples asked the Lord to explain the parable to them.
 It seems they did not understand, and so the Lord explained it to them.

 The seed represents the word of God.
 The sower is not identified specifically, for God’s word is sown by many.
 Jesus was a sower of the word; as were all the apostles, and also as all of God’s people should be.
-In Acts 8:4, after a persecution arose against the church at Jerusalem, all the Christians (except the apostles) were scattered and went out sowing the seed.
+In Acts 8:4, after persecution arose against the church at Jerusalem, all the Christians (except the apostles) were scattered and went out sowing the seed.
 It seems the apostles continued to sow the seed in Jerusalem.

-The four types of soil reveal the varied reaction folks will have to the word of God.
+The four soil types reveal the varied reactions folks will have to the word of God.
 The purpose of mentioning them is not so that the sowers of the word become judges of soil.
 In the physical field, the sower can determine easily if there are too many weeds or rocks, or if a piece of land is so worn that the seed won’t take root.
 In the spiritual realm, we are not able to see the hearts of men, only the Lord can see the heart.
 Thus, we are to spread the seed of the kingdom indiscriminately.
 It is not for us to judge what type of soil any individual is.
 Our duty is to sow the seed.

 The point of the parable is not for us to judge the soil of others, but to assess our own response to the word of God.
 Which of the four soils characterizes you?
-We would all like to think we are the good soil, but are we?
+We would all like to think we are good soil, but are we?
 Are we producing fruit for the Lord?
 Or are we weighed down with the cares and concerns of this life, and not focusing on the things of God?
 Have we established deep roots in our faith, so that no matter what comes our way, we will stand and overcome in Christ Jesus?
 Do we love the word, or is it a bother to us to study the Bible or to assemble with fellow Christians?

 Beach sand will always be beach sand.
-Fortunately, in the spiritual realm, if we’re not the good soil, we can change our hearts!
+Fortunately, in the spiritual realm, if we’re not good soil, we can change our hearts!
 What type of soil are you?